Skip to content Skip to footer

 A Yacaré caiman basking in the sun on lush greenery in Corrientes, Argentina.
 Photo by Sofia Cueva|

-While reading a beautifully compiled book on the region during my stay, I was struck by Doug Tomkins’ own words about this ecosystem.
+While reading another book on this region at my hotel in nearby Posadas, I was struck by Doug Tompkins’ own words about the ecosystem.
 Reflecting on his life’s work, he wrote:

 “I arrived in Argentina for the first time in 1961.
 Today, after fifty years, I love and know this country well.
 I have had the privilege of travelling extensively through all its provinces (even to Argentine Antarctica), climbing formidable peaks in Patagonia, whitewater kayaking, training and skiing competitively in Bariloche… and helping to establish both provincial and national parks in Misiones and Santa Cruz.”

-For Doug and Kris, conservation wasn’t just a philanthropic side project; it was a deep, lived commitment.
-As Doug explained:
+For Doug and Kris, conservation was clearly so much more than a philanthropic side project; it was a deep, lived commitment for which they will be forever loved in equal measure.

 “This long relationship with Argentina, and my deep affection for its landscapes and its people, strengthen my belief that this is a country of outstanding beauty and great ecological wealth, with one of its most valuable natural treasures being the Esteros del Iberá in the province of Corrientes.”